FIND YOUR PATH

 What to Expect

-Are you a veteran student looking for a community of support, expertise, and broad resources to help get you down the path to your healthy future?
+Are you a veteran student looking for a community of support, expertise, and comprehensive resources to help get you down the path to your healthy future?
 Give us a call or email to set up an appointment with George Nickel, Director of Student & Veteran Affairs.
-You’ll get the lay of the land, meet the staff, and learn what our program can do for you.
+You’ll get the lay of the land, meet the staff, and learn what one of our programs can do for you.
 Need more information first?
-Share your contact info and we’ll reach out to you.
+Share your contact info, and we’ll reach out to you.
 Already sure we’re a good fit for you?
-Complete an application and we’ll be in touch to discuss your eligibility and next steps.
+Complete an application, and we’ll be in touch to discuss your eligibility and next steps.
 With all these ways to learn more about how we can help, what’s stopping you?

 STILL HAVE QUESTIONS?